Begawan Guru

 Begawan Guru students engaged in a nature-based learning experience, promoting environmental awareness and stewardship.

-As unstructured as the classroom experience may sound, Begawan’s progressive program follows a meticulously crafted curriculum encompassing four categories of studies.
+Despite its seemingly unstructured atmosphere, Begawan’s progressive programme followed a meticulously crafted curriculum encompassing four areas of study.

-Thematic classes provide transdisciplinary exploration of the world under specific topics, such as soil and farming, dwellings, and cooking science.
-Practical entrepreneurial activities instill skills and mindsets for the students to create work and business opportunities for themselves and their communities.
-Proficiency lessons develop intellectual abilities in areas such as Literacy, Numeracy and Basic Computer, to complement the formal education the children receive in school; and Extracurricular classes allow the children to explore personal areas of passion and interest, such as dance, karate, cooking, and Balinese language.
+Thematic classes offered transdisciplinary exploration under themes such as soil and farming, dwellings, and the science of cooking.
+Practical entrepreneurial activities developed skills and mindsets to help students create future work and business opportunities for themselves and their communities.
+Proficiency lessons focused on Literacy, Numeracy, and Basic Computer skills, complementing the formal education received in school.
+Extracurricular classes enabled exploration of personal interests such as dance, karate, cooking, and the Balinese language.

 Begawan Guru students working together, showcasing the emphasis on teamwork and creativity in their learning.